 Do You Need a Nurse to Testify Against a Nurse to Bring a Viable Claim?

 Can a doctor provide that same expert testimony?
-In other words, can the plaintiff’s counsel use a doctor instead of a nurse to offer opinions on the appropriate nursing standards and whether the nurse complied with those nursing standards in this case?
+In other words, can the plaintiff’s counsel use a doctor instead of a nurse to offer opinions on the appropriate nursing standards and whether the nurse complied with those nursing standards in legal cases involving nurses?

 You would think Maryland law would be settled on this point.
 But it is not.
 If you read Maryland law, you get the feeling that our appellate courts are not getting bogged down in labels.
 A doctor has the requisite training and experience to comment on a nurse’s standard of care, it would seem that they would be allowed to provide the testimony.